When Deciding On a Selling Price For Your Townhouse or Apartment Condo, Here Are a Few Things That Go On That You May Not Be Aware Occurs!

 If you are like most people, you have chosen Realtor number three.
-This is a Realtor who seems willing to listen to your input and work with you.
-This is a Realtor that cares about putting the most money in your pocket.
-This is a Realtor that is willing to start out at your price and if you need to drop the price later, you can do that easily, right?
+Realtor # 3 seems willing to listen to your input and work with you.
+A Realtor that cares about putting the most money in your pocket.
+A Realtor that is willing to start at your price and if you need to drop the price later, you can do that easily, right?

 After all, everyone else does it!
 Wrong!

 The truth is that you may have just met a Realtor engaging in a questionable sales practice called “buying a listing.”
 He/she “bought” the listing by suggesting you might be able to get a higher sales price than the other realtors recommended.
-Most likely, he or she is quite doubtful that your home will actually sell at that price.
-The intention from the beginning is to eventually talk you into lowering the price.
+Most likely, he or she is quite doubtful that your home will sell at that price.
+The intention from the beginning is to talk you into lowering the price eventually.

 Why do some “buy” listings this way?

 If your listing Realtor routinely engages in “buying “listings, he/she has probably has done this to other Realtors in the same way.
-Word gets around that their homes are overpriced and the home seller has an inflated value in mind.
-This can be very difficult to resolve.
+Word gets around that their homes are overpriced, and the home seller has an inflated value in mind.
+Very difficult to resolve.

 In short, you may have ended up with a Realtor who was good at selling you, but not good at selling your home.
 And you are willing to pay them a fee for it?

 It is human nature for you to want the highest price for your home.
 However, when you choose the Realtor who promises what you want to hear, it often leads to stress and frustration.
 Most of the time, it will take you longer to sell your home.
 Possibly, and this happens, you will end up selling at a lower price instead.